 Lieff Cabraser partner Sarah R. London, who represents the lead plaintiff in the one of the original lawsuits, notes that “Pacific Fertility’s mishandling of the eggs and embryos is irreparable and devastating.
 The value and importance of the eggs and embryos that plaintiffs entrusted to Pacific Fertility’s care is extraordinary.
 And for some victims, the eggs and embryos in Tank 4 were the last and only chance to have a biological child.”
 London told Law360 that the consolidated complaint ultimately produced may include additional claims, but noted that the issue had not yet been decided.

-Lieff Cabraser’s attorney team on the cryo tank failures case includes founding partner Elizabeth J. Cabraser, Lexi J. Hazam, Tiseme Zegeye, and Ms. London.
+Lieff Cabraser’s attorney team on the cryo tank failures case includes partners Elizabeth J. Cabraser, Lexi J. Hazam, Tiseme Zegeye, and Ms. London.
 Learn more about the lost egg and embryo cases against Pacific Fertility Clinic and how you can contact a women’s injury lawyer at Lieff Cabraser.